 Enter the amount of prior accumulation distributions thrown back to the throwback years.
-Do not enter distributions excluded under section 663(a)(1) for gifts, bequests, etc.
+Do not enter distributions excluded

 Line 13-Throwback Years

 Allocate the amount on line 5 that is an accumulation distribution to the earliest applicable year first, but do not allocate more than the amount on line 12 for any throwback year.
 An accumulation distribution is thrown back first to the earliest preceding tax year in which there is undistributed net income (UNI).
 Then, it is thrown back beginning with the next earliest year to any remaining preceding tax years of the trust.
 The portion of the accumulation distribution allocated to the earliest preceding tax year is the amount of the UNI for that year.
 The portion of the accumulation distribution allocated to any remaining preceding tax year is the amount by which the accumulation distribution is larger than the total of the UNI for all earlier preceding tax years.